-Inclusion and exclusion criteria have been previously described in detail $^{16}$ .
-Eligible patients were aged $\geq 18$ years, satisfied the 1987 American College of Rheumatology (ACR) revised criteria for RA, had early RA (symptom onset $\leq 12$ mos prior to enrollment), were MTX-naive, and had active disease (DAS28-ESR > 3.2) at the time of enrollment $^{16,25}$ .
+Inclusion and exclusion criteria have been previously described in detail 16 .
+Eligible patients were aged ≥ 18 years, satisfied the 1987 American College of Rheumatology (ACR) revised criteria for RA, had early RA (symptom onset ≤ 12 mos prior to enrollment), were MTX-naive, and had active disease (DAS28-ESR > 3.2) at the time of enrollment 16,25 .

 Prior to the start of the study, all patients provided written, informed consent in accordance with all applicable local and country-specific regulations.
-Institutional review boards or independent ethics committees in each region reviewed and approved this study, which was conducted in compliance with the International Conference on Harmonisation Good Clinical Practice guidelines, the Declaration of Helsinki, and all applicable local/country-specific regulations.
+Institutional review boards or independent ethics committees in each

 Figure 1.
 Study design.
-From Emery, et al, N Engl J Med 2014;371:1781-92; with permission.
+From Emery, et al16, N Engl J Med 2014;371:1781-92; with permission.